 Nancy Jarrell O’Donnell MA, LPC, CSAT, CCTP has worked in the field of behavioral health and mental health for 25 plus years.
 Her career flourished while employed for 15 years at Sierra Tucson, a licensed acute care level one psychiatric hospital and level two treatment facility.
 Her passion and diverse skill base provided her the opportunity to work as a therapist in a variety of positions ranging from family therapist, primary therapist, grief therapist, equine therapist, program manager and ultimately she was promoted to Clinical Director.
 She developed several specialty programs which she facilitated and trained other staff in.
-Her quest for learning provided her increased knowledge about all departments in the hospital resulting in her ability to acquire a leadership role that involved her in operation of the facility with the leadership team.
-She facilitated workshops in varying venues across the country and became an international presenter on trauma, grief, equine assisted psychotherapy, and addiction.
+She has facilitated workshops in varying venues across the country and became an international presenter on trauma, grief, equine assisted psychotherapy, and addiction.

 As an owner and operator of the facility she was able to test her model which demonstrated strong success with residents in a 35 day program.
 She was able to realize her vision.
 She left the company however in June of 2016 and is no longer involved in the operation of the facility.